SuperShadowPlay/StatusBot/README.md

 # StatusBot v0.1
 #### By SuperShadowPlay

-## Still not done
-Implement and test all the new customizability options.
+## To do

+Implement giveRole completely

+Make a repeating and slowing background task that sets roles.

+<s>Feel emotion</s>

 ## Description